zluckytraveler/Discord-Plex-Trial/README.md

 <br />
 ### MESSAGES
 You can set custom messages the bot will DM users with.
-- When a user is denied from trying to request another trial before their cooldown period has ended.
 - When an invite has successfully been sent after replying with a confirmed Plex email address.
+- When a user is denied from trying to request another trial.
 - When the users trial has ended.
 <br />